ayermeko/minishell/README.md

 # MINISHELL

-> __Minishell__ is a team project that mimics the behavior of bash.
-This project is part of the 42 curriculum, aiming to deepen your understanding of system calls, process management, and signal handling in C.
+> __Minishell__ is a my first team project in 42 that mimics the behavior of bash.
+This project aiming to deepen your understanding of system calls, process management, and signal handling in C.

 ## Table of Contents